 Charity work is a generous act of helping the poor, ill, or less privileged.
 The practice of charity means voluntary, extending a helping hand to those in need as a humanitarian act.
-These are the common thoughts that come in our mind when we hear the word charity, donation, or phrase charity work.
+These are the common thoughts that come to our mind when we hear the words charity, donation, or the phrase charity work.

 What does the Bible say about Charity?

 - Luke 6:38, Give, and it will be given to you.